maptv/decalendar/docs/dekalendar.md

-# Decalendar
+# Decalendar and Declock

 ## Summary

 Decalendar is a calendar system that is
-- zero-indexed (starts counting from 0 instead of 1),
+- starts counting from 0 instead of 1,
 - based on the numbers 5, 10, and 73, and
-- perennial (uses the same dates for all years).
+- is nearly identical between leap years and non-leap years.

-Declock is a time system that is based on fractional days (quarter-day instead of 6AM).
+Declock is a time system that uses metric prefixes to define units of time in which the base unit is a day.

 ## Goal